jrawbits/VisionEval-Wiki-JR/Development-Roadmap.md

 This current work task is described in more detail [here](https://github.com/gregorbj/VisionEval/wiki/Modules-and-Packages)

 ## VERPAT Migration
-The translation of RPAT to VERPAT needs to be completed.
+The translation of RPAT to VERPAT still needs to be completed.
 The plan is for VERPAT to utilize and/or revise VE modules as needed.
 For example:

   - household() will start from VESimHouseholds and VESyntheticFirms
   - urban() will start from VELandUse